zacharywelch/styleguides/elixir.md

 ## Whitespace

-* Use spaces around operators, after commas, colons and semicolons.
+* Use two-space indentation and spaces around operators, after commas, colons and semicolons.

 ```
 # bad